Habib ibn Maslama al-Fihri: Death and legacy

 Most sources place his death in c.
 662, before he was fifty years old, either in Damascus or in Armenia.
 One account, however, records him as being alive in 671.

 His reputation among later generations was impressive: tall and a successful commander, he was admired for his moral rectitude and reputed to perform miracles through prayer.
-According to one story, after his death the Caliph Mu'awiyah prostrated himself in thanks to God for having such a servant; Habib had demanded that he [Mu'awiyah] follow the norms of the rightly-guided caliphs Umar and Abu Bakr, and Mu'awiyah had complied.
+According to one story, after his death the Caliph Mu'awiya prostrated himself in thanks to God for having such a servant; Habib had demanded that he [Mu'awiya] follow the norms of the rightly-guided caliphs Umar and Abu Bakr, and Mu'awiya had complied.

 This reputation led to subsequent claims that he was to be placed among the Sahabah, the companions to Muhammad.
-These claims were promoted by his numerous descendants, but also by the Umayyad partisans, who in their quarrels over legitimacy with the Alids tried to claim the allegiance of as many Sahabah as possible for Mu'awiyah.
+These claims were promoted by his numerous descendants, but also by the Umayyad partisans, who in their quarrels over legitimacy with the Alids tried to claim the allegiance of as many Sahabah as possible for Mu'awiya.
 While Habib himself claims to have met Muhammad in Medina and campaigned with him, most sources insist that he was twelve years old when Muhammad died, thus having played no role in the latter's regime.
 Isolated sources give very different accounts, claiming that he was merely two years old or as old as 22 when Muhammad died; some sources accept him as a source of hadiths, while others dismiss him.